yugabyte/yugabyte-db/docs/content/v2.18/drivers-orms/nodejs/prisma.md

     DATABASE_URL="postgresql://<user>:<password>@<host>:<port>/<db_name>"
     ```

-If you have a YugabyteDB Managed cluster, modify the `DATABASE_URL` using the following steps:
+If you have a YugabyteDB Aeon cluster, modify the `DATABASE_URL` using the following steps:

 1. Download your [cluster certificate](../../../yugabyte-cloud/cloud-secure-clusters/cloud-authentication).